Bafana coach Broos not fazed by social media criticism on team selections

-Bafana Bafana coach Hugo Broos often finds himself in the eye of the storm with stinging criticism from supporters who react to his team selection, but he is not fazed at all.
+Bafana Bafana coach Hugo Broos often finds himself in the eye of the storm with stinging criticism from supporters who react to his team selection, but he is not fazed.

-Other players fans have called for inclusion of include Grant Kekana and Tashreeq Matthews of Mamelodi Sundowns; Gift Links, who is doing well for Aarhus GF in Denmark and Bradley Grobler of Sekhukhune United.
+Fans of other players have called for inclusion of Grant Kekana and Tashreeq Matthews of Mamelodi Sundowns, Gift Links, who is doing well for Aarhus GF in Denmark, and Bradley Grobler of Sekhukhune United.

-Speaking as Bafana prepared to take on Zambia in their international friendly at Nelson Mandela Bay Stadium on Saturday (3pm), Broos said some of the things said on social media are nonsense and ridiculous.
+Speaking as Bafana prepared to take on Zambia in their international friendly at Nelson Mandela Bay Stadium on Saturday (3pm), Broos said some said on social media are “nonsense and ridiculous”.

 The work continues ahead of our international friendly match against Zambia in Gqeberha on Saturday.
 We are training at Ellis Park Stadium until departure at the end of the week.#BafanaPride@flysaa @SABC_Sport pic.twitter.com/YajbFfC628— Bafana Bafana (@BafanaBafana) November 11, 2025